 What happens at the beginning of the day?

 With the exception of the first day, when arrangements for Year 3 will be different, children should arrive at school between 8:45 and 9:00.
 Each year group will have its own separate entrance to the school site and there will be clear signs indicating this.
-If you have children in two different year groups then the 15 minutes arrival window will provide enough time to drop them off at the different entrances.

 There will be an adult at each entrance to welcome the children and parents must not enter the school site.
 Only Ferrars Junior School children will be allowed on site.
 The children will make their way onto the playground where there will be adults to meet them and direct them to one of four designated areas one for each year group.
 Children will remain on the playground in their year group until one of the adults instructs them to enter the school.
 At 9:00 a whistle will sound and Year 3 and Year 5 will enter school.
 In single file.